CSHL-comp-neuro-vision/website/source/2024/project_ideas.md

 ## Tony Movshon

+Building a motion energy model for cortical direction selectivity.
+As a starting point, look at the <a href="https://github.com/CSHL-comp-neuro-vision/tutorials/tree/main/matlab/ModelingMotionProcessing">model in the Rust et al 2006 paper</a> -- motion energy front end, then pattern motion computation.
+I will talk about that paper at the end of the lecture.

+It's a good package and a good exercise for students.

 ## Kate Bonnen

 1. Continuous matching experiment.
 Employing a tracking method to continuously match a visual feature (e.g., orientation).